Bojan990/Bojan990/README.md

 * 🌍  I'm based in Bor, Serbia
 * ✉️  You can contact me at [jevdjicbojan90@gmail.com](mailto:jevdjicbojan90@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm learning Phyton
 * 🤝  I'm open to collaborating on Projects

 ### Skills